FujoWebDev/lexicon-guestbook/README.md

 - [x] Allow creating guestbooks
 - [x] Handle deletions of submissions
 - [ ] Handle deletions of guestbooks
-- [ ] Return information on submissions visibility in queries
+- [x] Return information on submissions visibility in queries
+- [ ] Return hidden submissions ONLY if you're logged in
+- [ ] DO NOT SWALLOW ERRORS and log them instead

 ### CLI Client